 (C) In the case of all 2027 and subsequent model year heavy-duty vehicles greater than 14,000 pounds GVWR in which 2027 and subsequent model year heavy-duty engines are installed, and the 2027 and subsequent model year heavy-duty engines used in such vehicles, any warranted part which is scheduled only for regular inspection in the written instructions required by subsection (e) shall be warranted for the warranty period defined in subsection (c).
 A statement in such written instructions to the effect of “repair or replace as necessary” shall not reduce the period of warranty coverage.
 If the regular inspection indicates that a part has failed and needs to be repaired or replaced, any such part shall be repaired or replaced during the applicable warranty period by the vehicle or engine manufacturer according to subsection (4) below.
 Any such part repaired or replaced under warranty shall be warranted for the remaining warranty period defined in subsection (c).

-(D) In the case of 2022 and subsequent model year heavy-duty hybrid vehicles greater than 14,000 pound GVWR, or 2022 and subsequent model year incomplete hybrid vehicles from 10,001 to 14,000 pounds GVWR, which are equipped with 2022 and subsequent model year hybrid powertrains optionally certified pursuant to13 CCR § 1956.8, and the 2022 and subsequent model year hybrid powertrains used in such vehicles, any warranted part that is scheduled only for regular inspection in the written instructions required by subsection (e) shall be warranted for the warranty period defined in subsection (c).
+(D) In the case of 2022 and subsequent model year heavy-duty hybrid powertrains used in vehicles greater than 14,000 pounds GVWR, which are certified pursuant to title 13, CCR, section 1956.8 or 1956.8.2, as applicable, or 2022 through 2026 model year hybrid powertrains used in vehicles from 10,001 to 14,000 pounds GVWR, which are certified pursuant to title 13, CCR, section 1956.8, any warranted part that is scheduled only for regular inspection in the written instructions required by subsection (e) shall be warranted for the warranty period defined in subsection (c).
 A statement in such written instructions to the effect of “repair or replace as necessary” shall not reduce the period of warranty coverage.
 If the regular inspection indicates that a part has failed and needs to be repaired or replaced, any such part shall be repaired or replaced during the applicable warranty period by the vehicle or engine manufacturer according to subsection (4) below.
 Any such part repaired or replaced under warranty shall be warranted for the remaining warranty period defined in subsection (c).

 (3) (A) Any warranted part which is scheduled for replacement as required maintenance in the written instructions required by subsection (e) shall be warranted for the period of time or mileage, whichever first occurs, prior to the first scheduled replacement point for that part.
 If the part fails before the first scheduled replacement point, the part shall be repaired or replaced by the vehicle, engine, or trailer manufacturer according to subsection (4) below.
 Any such part repaired or replaced under warranty shall be warranted for the remainder of the period prior to the first scheduled replacement point for the part.